Quetz4l/spring-move-api/README.md

 ## Usage

-Once the application is running, you can use the following endpoints:
+Once the application is running, you can see the entire API path from Swagger UI `http://localhost:8080/swagger-ui/index.html` or use the following endpoints:

 <details><summary> Movies</summary>